briankrznarich/jmdictdb/doc/README.txt

 Open index.html in your web browser for a list of links to the JMdictDB documentation.

-The "product" documention in this directory is primarily html, pdf and for the database schema diagram, png, files.
+The "published" documention in this directory is primarily html, pdf and for the database schema diagram, png, files.
 Those that are generated are produced from files in subdirectory src/, currently Open Office Writer, Asciidoc and for the schema